-Data scientists at artificial intelligence-enabled language platform Gong analyzed more than 25,500 sales calls in an effort to identify patterns in the most effective calls.
-One of the most consistent predictors of success was the use of “risk-reversal language.”
-That’s when a salesperson stresses all the ways they’re protecting you from dissatisfaction or disappointment.
-Using that kind of language increases a salesperson’s odds of success by an average of 32 percent.
+In 2016, data scientists at Gong analyzed more than 25,500 sales calls in an effort to identify patterns in the most effective calls.
+One of the most consistent predictors of success was the use of "risk-reversal language."
+That's when a salesperson stresses all the ways they're protecting you from dissatisfaction or disappointment.
+Using that kind of language increases a salesperson's odds of success by an average of 32 percent.

-As Gong’s senior director of product marketing, Chris Orlob, explained, good telemarketers will “proactively, frequently, and aggressively talk about terms of the deal that are designed to protect the customer from risk.”
+As Gong's senior director of product marketing, Chris Orlob, explained in an article for HubSpot, good telemarketers will "proactively, frequently, and aggressively talk about terms of the deal that are designed to protect the customer from risk."
 Mentioning easy cancellations, no long-term contracts, money-back guarantees, and the like helps to seal the deal.

 They want to spend more time listening than speaking.